jiaola/jiaola.github.io/_posts/2016/2016-03-18-install-docker-on-mac-osx-el-capitan.markdown

 ### Hello World!

-After installation, the Docker Quickstart Terminal failed to start as it is instructed on the [installation instructions](https://docs.docker.com/mac/step_one/).
-However, don't panic.
+After installation, the Docker Quickstart Terminal on my Mac failed to start as it is instructed on the [installation instructions](https://docs.docker.com/mac/step_one/).
+However, if you have the same problem, you don't need to panic.
 It's not necessary to use the Docker Quickstart Terminal and it's straightforward to simply run the commands from any terminal.
 I use [iTerm 2](https://www.iterm2.com/).

 * First start docker-machine